What is a TR1 Form?

 10. Declaration of Trust

-If there are multiple transferees, then this section must be completed by all those involved as joint ownership can be a very complex addition to the sale.
+If there are multiple transferees, then declaration of trust must be completed by all those involved as joint ownership can be a very complex addition to the sale.
 Disputes could easily arise or one of the owners could unexpectedly pass on.
 To ensure the repercussions of this are minimised, panel 10 will need to state the intentions of all the joint owners.

 The transferees involved can hold the property as either Joint Tenants or Tenants in Common.
 Joint Tenants mean that the asset will automatically be passed onto the other party should one party die.
 However, Tenants in Common means that the parties will each hold their own share of the property which they can dispose of however they wish.
 If you are Tenants in Common, you can either have equal or unequal shares.
 Unequal shares will mean one party will hold a higher share of the property than the other.